xnth97/how/README.md

 ## Features

 - Works as a copilot for your terminal, simply types `how <question>` to ask it anything.
-- Powered by Azure Cognitive Services. **No OpenAPI** support as there are a lot alternatives there.
+- Powered by Azure Cognitive Services.
+Can easily migrate to OpenAI as it's now built on top of [go-openai](https://github.com/sashabaranov/go-openai) which supports both Azure and OpenAI APIs.
 - Uses PowerShell under Windows and bash under *nix.

 ## Usage